Pikeview, Colorado: Pikeview Quarry

-Quarry scar

-Pikeview Quarry has operated since 1905 and Queens Canyon Quarry has been mined for limestone since 1958.
+Pikeview Quarry operated since 1905 and Queens Canyon Quarry has been mined for limestone since 1958.
 The extraction of the stone by Castle Concrete created a noticeable gash or scar in the Queens Canyon Quarry, north of Garden of the Gods, which closed in 1990.

-Reclamation

 There is some mining that occurs at Pikeview Quarry, but that effort is being moved to another side of the hill.
 As the shift occurs, the terrain will cut back the quarry into the mountain, a plan devised by Greg Francis who worked for Castle Concrete for 30 years and spent 15 of those years working on reclamation of the quarried landscape.
 He started with Pikeview Quarry, about one mile north of Queen's Quarry.
 After failed reclamation attempts, he devised the plan to cut back the hill so that it can be "resculpted" into a terrain that will better support planted trees and landscaping.
 "Time and moisture will blend the quarry into the surrounding hillsides," states Colorado Mountain Reclamation Foundation (formed 1992) project manager, Wanda Reaves.
 By fall of 2003, 2,000 trees had been planted.
 An additional 800 trees were to be planted on the Pikeview Quarry in 2004.
 Castle Concrete intended to mine Pikeview Quarry until 2013, so the reclamation efforts were intended to continue throughout that timeframe.